CBS Cares: Health issues

 The CBS Cares Colonoscopy Sweepstakes is believed to be the first-ever health-related sweepstakes campaign done by a network.
-The 2012 CBS Cares Colonoscopy Sweepstakes featured The Talk co-host Sharon Osbourne and her rock legend husband, Ozzy Osbourne.
+The 2012 CBS Cares Colonoscopy Sweepstakes featured The Talk co-host Sharon Osbourne and her rock legend husband, Ozzy Osbourne, and offered a three day trip to New York with a stay at a hotel near Central Park as well as a free colonoscopy at the New York Presbyterian Hospital.
 It received widespread media exposure, including an article in French online publication 24matins, which argued that France should consider having a Colonoscopy Sweepstakes of its own.
 The campaign is also credited in a 2012 textbook for physicians as one of the key reasons colonoscopies have become more widely accepted in the U.S.

 CBS Cares, the CBS Veterans' Network and sister division CBS News jointly produced the radio broadcast Combat Stress: Finding the Way Home.
 This special hour-long program, hosted by 60 Minutes correspondent Steve Kroft, explored the impact of post-traumatic stress on American veterans.
 It was produced by CBS Radio News and made available to its 550 affiliates to be broadcast over the Memorial Day Weekend.